kazerlelutin/bento/README.md

 [![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen?style=for-the-badge)](https://github.com/kazerlelutin/bento)
 [![Dependencies](https://img.shields.io/badge/Dependencies-Up%20to%20date-brightgreen?style=for-the-badge)](https://github.com/kazerlelutin/bento)

-> A playful pixel-art web app to compose your own veggie bento, step by step, like a Subway or Tacos menu.
+> An interactive recipe generator with pixel art, allowing you to create recipe variants from modular bases.

 ## 🎌 Concept

-**Ben-to** is a web application that turns bento creation into an interactive and fun experience.
-Users can compose their own vegetarian bento by choosing each ingredient step by step, with a retro pixel art design.
+**Bento** is a web application that turns recipe creation into an interactive and fun experience.
+Users can create recipe variants by combining modular bases with specific ingredients and steps, all with a retro pixel art design.

 ## 🧭 How it works